-I have completed my Ph.D in the Department of Mechanical Engineering of Johns Hopkins University.
-During my Ph.D., I have worked extensively in the realm of atomistic modeling of metallic materials using Accelerated Molecular Dynamics.
+During my Ph.D., at the department of Mechanical Engineering of Johns Hopkins University, I have worked extensively in the realm of atomistic modeling of metallic materials using Accelerated Molecular Dynamics.
 I have developed a concurrent multiscale model by coupling Molecular Dynamics(MD) with density-based Crystal Plasticity(CPFE) to extend the spatial scale of the atomistic model.
 For MD model, I have used LAMMPS and also incorporated new features into the LAMMPS for the time acceleration(Hyperdynamics) of the MD model.

 My research EXPERIENCES include: